universitytheater/utheater.github.io/_shows/2022/fall/fall-weekend-workshops.md

       bio: "is a fifth year Neuroscience and Music double major.
 Her previous credits include *Jack Off The Beanstalk* (PrideArts Theater, Lighting Designer), and with UT: *The Trail to Oregon!* (Lighting Designer), *Ah Wing and the Automaton Eagle* (Lighting Designer), and *Scientific Method* (Assistant Lighting Designer)."
     - name: Carolyn Heinzer
       role: Co-Stage Manager
       bio: is a second year Computer Science and English major.
-They have previously worked on *The Trail to Oregon!* (Assistant Lighting Designer) and written for three Theater[24] workshops (Disneyworld Is Not for Zombies, Urine Trouble, and Me n U).
+They have previously worked on *The Trail to Oregon!* (Assistant Lighting Designer) and written for three Theater[24] workshops (*Disneyworld Is Not for Zombies*, *Urine Trouble*, and *Me n U*).
 This is probably the most normal show they have done so far.
     - name: Tanaka Nemarundwe
       role: Scenic Designer
       bio: is a second year Political Science major.
 She has previously acted in University Theater's Spring 2022 production of *The Trail to Oregon!*, and she acted in 5 musicals (including *Les Miserables*, *Once on This Island*, and a few others) during high school. *The Intruder* is her first show doing scenic.